What is Relay? - Working, Applications & Types

 Conclusion:

-In this blog, we understand what is a relay, working of relay module, relay contact types and different types of relays and applications of relay.
-We have seen relay works on the principle of electromagnetic attraction when it gets energized it operates according to the signal given.
+In this blog, we understand what is a relay, working, contact types and different types of relays and applications.
+We have seen It works on the principle of electromagnetic attraction when it gets energized it operates according to the signal given.

 Nowadays, this signal is given by the micro-controllers or microprocessors.
 These relays are also used in power system operations to detect and prevent the fault.